Paul Le Marinel: First Congo posting

 In 1885 Paul Le Marinel was seconded to the Military Cartographic Institute and was sent to the Congo where he was assigned to the topographical brigade led by Captain Jungers.

 Soon after arriving he was transferred to Luluabourg, the administrative capital of the Kasai district, which had been founded a year earlier by the German explorer Hermann Wissmann.
-Wissman went on an expedition to the Lubi, leaving Le Marinel in command of the post, but was soon forced to return due to hostile natives and a smallpox epidemic.
-In July 1886 Wissman left on another expedition, taking Le Marinel in the party.
+Wissmann went on an expedition to the Lubi, leaving Le Marinel in command of the post, but was soon forced to return due to hostile natives and a smallpox epidemic.
+In July 1886 Wissmann left on another expedition, taking Le Marinel in the party.
 When they reached Nyangwe they heard news that the Arabs had taken the post at Stanley Falls.

 Wissmann decided to press on with a caravan of sixty of the best troops, leaving Le Marinel to return to Luluaberg with the much weakened remainder of the expedition.

 Back in Luluaburg, Le Marinel received a message from Luebo reporting that the natives around the post had revolted.